 Engelbart recorded what must count as some of the most evocative passages to appear in a NASA technical report.
 His “Results and Discussion” section contains the following contemplation by an anonymous typist.
 Numbered passages along with unexpected enjambment heighten the staccato quality of prose, which attains an almost lyrical quality:

-1B4A I find that I write faster and more freely,

-1B4A1 pouring thoughts and trial words onto the screen with much less inhibition,

-1B4A2 finding it easy to repair mistakes or wrong choices

-1B4A2A so while capturing a thought I don’t have to inhibit the outpouring of thought and action to do it with particular correctness,

-1B4A3 finding that several trials at the right wording can be done very quickly

-1B4A3A so I can experiment, easily take a look and see how a new version strikes me—and often the first unworried attempt at a way to express something turns out to be satisfactory, or at least to require only minor touch up.

-1B4A4 Finding that where I might otherwise hesitate in search of the right word, I now pour out a succession of potentially appropriate words, leaving them all there while the rest of the statement takes shape.
-Then I select from among them, or replace them all, or else merely change the list a bit and wait for a later movement of the spirit.60
+[insert second-engel.png]

-The lines remind us that an immutable commitment to a medium, which a writer takes for granted in stone or on paper, is costly.
+The lines remind us that an immutable commitment to a medium, which writers take for granted in stone or on paper, is costly.
 Ink dries; stone tables are not appropriate for editing drafts.
 An eraser or a chisel can help.
-However, these tools require a strenuous effort, which produces waste and damages the writing surface.
-Engelbart’s anonymous typist reports a feeling of freedom from such materialistic concerns.
+However, the use of these tools requires strenuous effort, producing waste and damaging the writing surface.
+Engelbart’s anonymous typist reports a feeling of freedom from such material concerns.
 She can simply backspace and start over.
 Screen writing is not permanent.
 Words come easily because there are no penalties for being wrong.
 Virtual space seems to her limitless and endlessly pliable.
+The typist concludes to write: “Finding that where I might otherwise hesitate in search of the right word, I now pour out a succession of potentially appropriate words, leaving them all there while the rest of the statement takes shape.
+Then I select from among them, or replace them all, or else merely change the list a bit and wait for a later movement of the spirit.”

 That feeling of physical transcendence—the very ephemeral quality of digital text—is tied directly to the underlying affordances of electromagnetic storage.
 Content can be addressed in memory and copied at a key stroke.
 The numbered paragraphs suggest a novel system for composition, reading, and recall.
 The writer describes her data storage units in terms of perceived, mental units which more closely track the flow of her thought, which similarly carry no penalties to changing one’s mind.
 I can think of one thing and then another.
 The thought, itself a type of electromagnetic activity, also adheres lightly.
 Onscreen, the writer begins to glimpse what before was an inscrutable surface, mind and storage media.

-I am struck by the distinctly phenomenological quality of the above technical description.
-The screen does not merely resemble a page—it is a new way of thinking.
+I am struck by the distinctly phenomenological quality of the reported findings.
+The screen does not merely resemble a page—it creates a new way of thinking in the mind of the writer.
 The highly hierarchical paragraph structure, along with its repetitive refrain (“finding” and “I find that”), gives the prose a hypnotic drive forward.
-The cadence of prose matches the reported experience of fluent discovery.
+The cadence matches the experience of fluent discovery.